Food-Ninja/WebKat-MealRobot/docs/Knowledge.md

 <center><h1> Knowledge Acquisition</h1></center>
 <h2>Gathering and Linking Web Knowledge</h2>

-To support robotic agents in executing variations of *Cutting* on different *fruits and vegetables*, we collect two types of knowledge in our knowledge graph: **action** and **object knowledge**.
+<font size="3">To support robotic agents in executing variations of *Cutting* on different *fruits and vegetables*, we collect two types of knowledge in our knowledge graph: **action** and **object knowledge**.
-Both kinds of knowledge need to be linked to enable task execution as explained **[here](https://food-ninja.github.io/FoodCutting/Architecture.html)**.
+Both kinds of knowledge need to be linked to enable task execution as explained **[here](https://food-ninja.github.io/FoodCutting/Architecture.html)**.</font>

 ## Action Knowledge

-The **action knowledge** covers all properties of a specific manipulation action that are necessary for successfully completing the action and is thus also influenced by the participating objects.
+<font size="3">The **action knowledge** covers all properties of a specific manipulation action that are necessary for successfully completing the action and is thus also influenced by the participating objects.
 In general we rely on SOMA[^1] and its upper ontology DUL[^2] to model agent participation in events as well as roles objects play during events and how events effect objects.

 For executing *Cutting* actions and its variants, we first collect synonyms and hyponyms for *Cutting* using WordNet[^3], VerbNet[^4] and FrameNet[^5].